elixir-lang/elixir-lang.github.com/ja/getting-started/mix-otp/docs-tests-and-with.markdown

 end
 ```

 If we start our server, we can now send commands to it.
-For now we will get two different responses: "OK" when the command is known and "UNKNOWN COMMAND" otherwise:
+For now, we will get two different responses: "OK" when the command is known and "UNKNOWN COMMAND" otherwise:

 ```bash
 $ telnet 127.0.0.1 4040